 Acoustic Calibration

 The acoustic calibration of ANC/PS consists of one or more files that will be conveyed to the ASD library through the MDSP framework by the NVH Service.
-These files will reside on a non-volatile filesystem on the QNX domain.
+These files will reside on a non-volatile filesystem within the QNX domain.

 Interface Software Components